SUNSET OF FURMANKIND

 If Rebecca had only been friends with Parker and had introduced him to Brian simply as a new acquaintance, he might have become friends with him himself.
 Instead, Barrett's first encounter with a Fur had been to catch one in bed with the woman he was about to marry.
 Had Parker been just another man, he'd have faced a jealous fiancé just as countless others had throughout time itself, but since he was a Fur, the horror and hatred escalated for the man whose mate had been taken from him, growing and mutating into a tremendous prejudice against the creations of genetic tinkering.

 Jon suddenly bumped into the floating dive platform; he hadn't realized that he was already halfway back across the lake.
 He began to haul himself up onto the wooden planks, but paused when he noticed the amount of fresh water already upon it.
-He looked up into the face of a grizzly bear.
+When he looked up, he was staring into the face of a grizzly bear.
 Primal fear of suddenly facing a wild animal flashed through Jon's mind and he swallowed instinctively, but when the bear gave him a wide, human-like grin, the sudden rush of adrenaline began to fade in the cold water.

 “Need a hand up?” the wet Fur asked with a massive outstretched hand paw.
 The bear wore only a pair of black furman shorts like himself.
 Rather than crawling out, Jon relaxed against the platform with crossed arms upon its edge, but lightly shook his head with a smile.